voice-hearing/voice-hearing.github.io/content/_index.md

       items:
         - name: Since 1983
           icon: /hero/calendar
-          description: We Will Continue
+          description: We Have Roots and We Will Continue to Serve and Grow
-        - name: 100+ People
+        - name: 4000+
           icon: hero/trophy
-          description: Demands Grows Yearly
+          description: People - Every Year Demands Grows Yearly
-        - name: To Everyone
+        - name: Open
           icon: hero/book-open
-          description: We Are Open
+          description: We Welcome Everyone From All Walks of Life
     design:
       spacing:
         padding: [0 , 0, "3rem", 0]